 · BADS (Barrydale Amateur Dramatics Society) normally put on a pantomime each Christmas and is supported by the villagers and people from the outlying areas including Smitsville, Swellendam and Montagu.

-· We have a library which won the Best Small Library Award last year (2015).
+· We have a library which won the Best Small Library Award in 2015.

 · Restaurants abound along the R62 and include the famous Diesel n Creme and the ever popular Country Pumpkin.